mainwaringb/svyweight/README.md

 and adds additional functionality, more adaptable syntax, and error-checking to the weighting functionality in survey.

-The core function in Rakehelper is `rakesvy` (and the related `rakew8`), which calculates post-stratification weights for a dataset or svydesign object, given targets.
+The core function in svyweight is `rakesvy` (and the related `rakew8`), which calculates post-stratification weights for a dataset or svydesign object, given targets.
 The command is designed to make weighting as simple as possible, with the following features:
 - Imputing unknown (NA) targets based on observed distributions
 - Accepting targets of 0 (equivalent to dropping cases from analysis)
 - Assessing weight quality using Kish' effective sample size